bhaberer/cinch-links-tumblr/README.md

     end

 That should be all you need to get the Plugin working!
-Users can get the Tumblr info (hostname / password) at any time by using `.tumblr` in the channel.
+Users can get the Tumblr info (hostname / password) at any time by using `!tumblr` in the channel.

 By default links tumbled will be logged to `yaml/tumblr.yml`, you can change this by specifying a different loation with `c.plugins.options[Cinch::Plugins::LinksTumblr][:filename] = NEW_PATH`.